-(ii) if, after giving the complainant and the trade union an opportunity of being heard, he finds the complaint to be justified -

-- (a) shall make a declaration to that effect; and - (b) may make an order specifying the steps which must be taken before he will entertain any application to register the instrument.
+- 50. On receiving a complaint the Certification Officer: - (i) shall give the complainant and the employers' association an opportunity of being heard; and - (ii) if he finds the complaint to be justified - - (a) he shall make a declaration to that effect; and - (b) he may make an order specifying the steps which must be taken before he/she will entertain any application to register the instrument.

-The Certification Officer must give a written or oral statement of the reasons for his/her decision.
+The Certification Officer must give a written or oral statement of the reasons for his decision.

-57. The complainant or the trade union may appeal to the Court of Appeal on any question of law arising in any proceedings before, or from any decision of, the Certification Officer relating to a complaint under Article 84 of the 1995 Order.
+51. The complainant or the employers' association may appeal to the Court of Appeal on any question of law arising in any proceedings before, or from any decision of, the Certification Officer relating to a complaint under Article 84 of the 1995 Order.